ascott02/vsepp/README.md

 Depends on Python 2.7, PyTorch==1.4.0, and tensorflow-gpu==1.15.0 for Cuda 10 .

-To get the code and install dependencies:
+Get the code and install dependencies:

     git clone https://github.com/ascott02/vsepp.git
     cd vsepp